Cumulocity-IoT/cumulocity-xdk-agent/README.md

 Nevertheless in certain situations it is helpful to only change the WIFI settings and keep all the other settings.
 Then one can set values for `WIFISSID`,`WIFIPASSWORD` in the `config.txt` on SD and thus overwrite settings stored on the file system of the WIFI chip.
 The values defined in the config on the SDCard always take precedence.

+> NOTE: When setting up a hot spot for the WIFI connection, mak esure you use a network band of 2.4GHz, the XDK only supports this band.

 In addition to the above listed measurements the battery staus is send ervery minute.

 ### Operations